pycontribs/pyrax/docs/cloud_files.md

 There are also two ways to filter your results: the `prefix` and `delimiter` parameters to `get_objects()`. `prefix` works by only returning objects whose names begin with the value you set it to. `delimiter` takes a single character, and excludes any object whose name contains that character.

 To illustrate these uses, start by creating a new folder, and populating it with 10 objects.
 The first 5 will have names starting with "series_" followed by an integer between 0 and 4; the second 5 will simulate items in a nested folder.
 They will have names that are a single repeated character.
-The content of the objects isn't important, as `get_objects()` works only on the names.
+The content of the objects is not important, as `get_objects()` works only on the names.

 	cf = pyrax.cloudfiles
 	cont = cf.create_container("my_objects")